-A GB2 (Very Good) Green Bond Assessment (GBA) assigned to the €750 million of senior unsecured fixed-rate notes issued by the Government of Poland (A2 stable) in December 2016 is based on the following considerations:
+A GB2 (Very Good) Green Bond Assessment assigned to the €1 billion of senior unsecured fixed-rate notes issued by the Government of Poland (A2 stable) in February 2018 is based on the following considerations:

-- " Exclusive allocation of net proceeds for the refinancing and financing of expenditures within six eligible sectors - renewable energy, clean transportation, sustainable agricultural operations, afforestation, national parks and reclamation of heaps. - " The adoption of a green bond framework with clear guidelines for project eligibility aligned with the Green Bond Principles (GBP), as well as explicit exclusion criteria. - " The implementation of a newly-established process to manage the segregation of green bond proceeds and formal guidelines for the liquidity management of unallocated funds; however, the absence of a standalone independent audit constitutes a slight weakness. - " A lack of detailed processes for determining project evaluation, including measurable impact results, limiting the rigour of project selection. - " Post-issuance reporting published on a one-off basis only, with environmental performance indicators typically provided on total government expenditure at a programme level rather than on projects specific to the green bond.
+- Exclusive allocation of net proceeds for the refinancing and financing of expenditure " within six eligible sectors - renewable energy, clean transportation, sustainable agricultural operations, afforestation, national parks and reclamation of heaps. - The adoption of a green bond framework with clear guidelines for project eligibility aligned with the Green Bond Principles (GBP), as well as explicit exclusion criteria. - The implementation of a newly-established process to manage the segregation of green " bond proceeds and formal guidelines for the liquidity management of unallocated funds; however, the absence of a standalone independent audit constitutes a slight weakness. - A lack of detailed processes for determining project evaluation, including measurable impact results, limiting the rigour of project selection. - Post-issuance reporting will be only be published until full allocation of proceeds rather " than over the life of the bond, with environmental performance indicators likely to be provided largely on total government expenditures at a programme level.